vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/070_aghnyAH/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (41. 18) in a rite for producing mutual attachment between cow and calf.

 ## Translations